Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 **optional**: If you have a recent nvidia graphics card (10xx, RTX series), you can also install the Cuda update from their discord (https://discord.com/channels/778778890239344641/795551389211164703/902472195710779394) for faster translations.
 Check included docs in the package for install instructions of this update.
 Make sure that's working as well before continuing.

-2. Copy `SugoiOfflineTranslator.dll` to XUAT's `translators` folder.
-See https://github.com/bbepis/XUnity.AutoTranslator#installation as to the locations of the translators folder for each type of XUAT installation.

-**optional**: For BepInEx If you would like to speed up picking up of translations, you can also install `SugoiOfflineTranslator.XUATHooks.dll` into your `BepinEx\plugins\` directory.
-This will reduce the ~1s mandatory delay from XUAT, as well as disable spam checks while SugoiOfflineTranslator is the active endpoint.
-The translation works with or without this however, so you can omit this plugin if it is causing issues.
+2. Get the latest release zip or dll applicable for your setup:

+For **UnityInjector** via ReiPatcher or Sybaris, just download and place `SugoiOfflineTranslator.dll` file in your XUAT translators directory.

+For **BepInEx 5.4**, download SugoiOfflineTranslator-BepInEx-5.4.zip and extract to your game directory.

+For **Unity ILC2PP games via BepInEx bleeding edge**, extract `SugoiOfflineTranslator-BepInEx-6-ilcpp.zip` to your game directory.
+This requires the bleeding edge versions of BepInEx as well as the latest XUAT targetting IL2CPP (see https://github.com/bbepis/XUnity.AutoTranslator/issues/159).

 3. Backup your XUAT configuration file (`AutoTranslatorConfig.ini`).
 After you have a backup copy, edit the configuration and change the `Endpoint` setting to `SugoiOfflineTranslator`.
 Your `[Service]` section should look like this:
 ```